Brightest Stars

 Look for the Southern Cross

-Observers in the tropical and subtropical regions of the Northern Hemisphere can find Alpha Centauri by first identifying the distinctive Southern Cross.
+Observers in the tropical and subtropical regions of the Northern Hemisphere can find Alpha Centauri by first identifying the distinctive Southern Cross, also known as Crux.
 A short line drawn through the crossbar (Delta and Beta Crucis) eastward first comes to Hadar (Beta Centauri), then Alpha Centauri.
 Meanwhile, in Australia and much of the Southern Hemisphere, Alpha Centauri is circumpolar, meaning that it never sets.

-A telescope dome at in the foreground with Milky Way and bright stars in the sky.
+A telescope dome in the foreground with Milky Way and bright stars in the sky.

 The mythology of Alpha Centauri